marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   At the moment, this option only affects ``FORALL`` and ``DO CONCURRENT`` statements with several forall triplets.

-See :ref:`Options for Code Generation Conventions <gcc:code-gen-options>`, for information on more options offered by the GBE shared by :command:`gfortran`, :command:`gcc`, and other GNU compilers.
+See :ref:`gcc:code-gen-options`, for information on more options offered by the GBE shared by :command:`gfortran`, :command:`gcc`, and other GNU compilers.